The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 \lvlthreesection{Additional defects after large beam loss} Silicon sensors and electronics are subject to damage when a relatively large amount of radiation is absorbed in a very short time.
 In accelerators, this can happen when beams become unstable and in case of beam dust events.
 On June 9, 2019, a quench of some superconducting magnets of the final-focus system was caused by a so called ``beam dust'' event.
 During events of this kind beams became unstable, causing a sudden jump in background levels on the detector.
 It was estimated that in one of these events a radiation dose above 3~rad was delivered on the \belletwo{} detector in $\sim$40~$\mu$s.
 After this event, local runs were taken from each \belletwo{} subdetector to evaluate any possible damage caused by the high radiation dose deposited on the detector in such a short time.
 For the SVD, a comparison between the two local runs taken before and after this event showed that a few new pinholes were created.
 This result was somehow expected as observed in other experiments~\cite{TheBABAR:2013jta}.
 In normal conditions the voltage drop across the AC decoupling capacitors is very small, thanks to the floating power supply biasing scheme (section~\ref{sec:C2_power_supplies}).
-For large bursts of radiation the charge released inside the silicon could induce a momentarily discharge and the full bias voltage (100 V) could drop across the AC decoupling capacitors.
-Although these capacitors have a breakdown voltage typically well above 100V, and all of them have been tested up to 20 V, this effect could induce a breakdown of the oxide layer in the weak capacitors and produce additional pinholes.
-The limited number of new defect confirmed the robustness of the AC coupling and of the sensors.
-After this event, a protocol has been established in order to perform local runs and check the health of each \belletwo{} subdetector every time a similar event occurs.
+Bursts of radiation releasing a large amount of charge in the silicon can induce a rapid discharge of the sensor capacitance, causing the full bias voltage (100 V) to be applied across the AC decoupling capacitors.
+Although these capacitors have a typical breakdown voltage well above 100V, and all of them were tested up to 20 V, this effect could induce a breakdown of the oxide layer in the weaker capacitors, creating additional pinholes.
+The limited number of new defects confirmed the robustness of the AC coupling capacitors and of the sensors.
+A protocol was established in order to perform local runs and check the health of each \belletwo{} subdetector every time a similar event occurs.